b3-exmo/b3-exmo.github.io/docs/Race/Race.md

 >
 > *Now I am told that racial slurs and denigrating remarks are sometimes heard among us.
 I remind you that ==no man who makes disparaging remarks concerning those of another race can consider himself a true disciple of Christ==.
 Nor can he consider himself to be in harmony with the teachings of the Church of Christ.
 How can any man holding the Melchizedek Priesthood arrogantly assume that he is eligible for the priesthood whereas another who lives a righteous life but whose skin is of a different color is ineligible?*

-&mdash; [The Need for Greater Kindness](https://www.churchofjesuschrist.org/study/general-conference/2006/04/the-need-for-greater-kindness?lang=eng&id=p7-p8#p7), President Gordon B. Hinckley, President of the Church, General Conference April 2006
+— [The Need for Greater Kindness](https://www.churchofjesuschrist.org/study/general-conference/2006/04/the-need-for-greater-kindness?lang=eng&id=p7-p8#p7), President Gordon B. Hinckley, President of the Church, General Conference April 2006

 So... if the prophet of God in 2006 can make this declaration, can it be retrofitted to those, say, prior to 1978?
 Because if so, this presents something of a conundrum.
 And if not, can we call the prophet authoritative?